open-goal/jak-project/docs/markdown/debugging.md

 # OpenGOAL Debugger

-Currently the debugger only works on Linux.
-All the platform specific stuff is in `xdbg.cpp`.
+The debugger works on Windows and Linux.
+All the platform specific code is in `xdbg.cpp`.
+When attached to a target, things like exceptions from invalid memory access or divides by zero break into the debugger for inspection on the code or values that caused the break.
+The technical implementation of the debugger across multiple platforms means there will be a few differences in how it handles or displays certain things.
+For example, the debugger on Linux will break if the GOAL (EE) thread runs into a breakpoint, but on Windows this can be caused by any thread on the target as the thread that `(:break)` breaks is unspecified.

 ## Commands